• bletours@gmail.com

 Winter

 In all religions, pilgrimage is considered as an important part of life that removes all your sins & makes your soul pure to attain salvation.
 Holy places in Bhutan are mostly of Buddhism Religion.
-In a country like Bhutan where Buddhism is widely practiced in million ways and forms, it’s no wonder that thousands of pilgrim tours are undertaken every year to evoke their spiritual spirit.
-The common thread that connects them is the spiritual bliss that lure devotees from all around the globe to Bhutan.
+In a country like Bhutan where Buddhism is widely practiced in different ways and forms, it’s no wonder that thousands of pilgrim tours are undertaken every year to evoke their spiritual spirit.
+The common thread that connects them is the spiritual bliss that lures devotees from all around the globe to Bhutan.

 Day 01: Paro